-The adaptive nature of the proposal may be criticised for creating regulatory uncertainty.
+The adaptive nature of the proposal, which was supported by EnergyAustralia, Energy Queensland and Stanwell, may be criticised for creating regulatory uncertainty.
 Sun Metals provides a useful example in this regard.
 The EY analysis identified Sun Metals as regularly being price responsive and that its responsiveness was a contributing factor in instances of regional forecast error.
 On this basis if the option were implemented Sun Metals may be identified and required to participate more fully in the central dispatch process.
 However the EY analysis also highlighted that there were many instances where forecast error occurred and there was no attributable link to the actions of Sun Metals.
-This highlights that whereas the costs to the load of participation are definite, the benefit to forecasting accuracy that is gained is uncertain and will not occur consistently.
+This highlights that whereas the costs to the load of participation would be definite, the benefit to forecasting accuracy that would be gained would be uncertain and may not occur consistently.